Algebraically unrealizable complex orientations of plane real pseudoholomorphic curves

 \midinsert \epsfxsize120mm \centerline{\epsfbox{fc-cubic2.eps}} \botcaption{ Figure~\figCubics } Pseudoholomorphic realization of (\eqSchNine) \endcaption \endinsert

-The main interest of Corollary~\corNine\ is that the complex scheme (\eqSchNine) admits a very simple realization by a real pseudo-holomorphic curve of degree $9$.
-Indeed, let $C=\{f=0\}$ be a real cubic curve with an oval, and $L=\{l=0\}$ be the union of three lines, each cutting the pseudo-line of $C$ at three distinct real points.
-Let $A_{\text{sing}} = \{f(f+\varepsilon l)(f-\varepsilon l)=0\}$ with $0<\varepsilon\ll 1$.
-Then $A_{\text{sing}}$ is a reducible degree $9$ algebraic curve with nine triple points.
+Let us show that the complex scheme (\eqSchNine) is realizable by a real pseudoholomorphic curve in $\CP^2$ of degree $9$ (see Remark~\remNineAlg\ below for another realization).
+Let $C=\{f=0\}$ be a real cubic curve with an oval, and $L=\{l=0\}$ be the union of three lines, each cutting the pseudo-line of $C$ at three distinct real points.
+Let $A_{\text{sing}} = \{fg=0\}$ with $g=(f+\varepsilon l)(f-\varepsilon l)$ and $0<\varepsilon\ll 1$.
+Then $A_{\text{sing}}$ is a reducible algebraic curve of degree 9 with nine triple points.
 Its real locus consists of three nested ovals and a union of three pseudolines arranged as shown in Figure~\figCubics(a).
 In the class of real pseudoholomorphic curves, it can be perturbed as in Figure~\figCubics(b).
-By perturbing the double points we obtain the union of three nested ovals with the curve shown in Figure~\figCubics(c).
-If the complex orientations of the cubics are chosen as in Figure~\figCubics(a), the perturbation is coherent with them and the complex scheme of the resulting $9$ degree curve is (\eqSchNine).
+If we consider $f$ and $l$ as holomorphic sections of the line bundle $\Cal O_{\CP^2}(3)$ rather than homogeneous polynomials, then the perturbation can be realized by replacing $f$ with $f+h$ where $h$ is a $\Cal C^1$-small smooth (non-analytic) $c$-invariant section which is complex analytic in some neighbourhoods of the triple points.
+If $h$ is small enough, the obtained curve is analytic near all double points.
+Finally, we perturb the double points by adding to $(f+h)g$ a yet smaller $c$-invariant section of $\Cal O_{\CP^2}(9)$ whose signs at the double points are chosen so that the real locus of the resulting curve $A$ is the union of three nested ovals with the curve shown in Figure~\figCubics(c).
+If the complex orientations of the cubics are chosen as in Figure~\figCubics(a), the perturbation is coherent with them (see Figure~\figPerturb), and hence (see [\refF], [\refM, p.~II.4], or [\refR, \S3.7]) the resulting curve of degree $9$ is separating and its complex scheme is (\eqSchNine).
+The non-analytic part of $A$ is close to $A_{\text{sing}}$, hence $A$ is symplectic.